Vladyslav-Bekesh/Web-Studio/README.md

 width:calc((100% - padding) / items);

 padding := (paddings on the edges of the container) * 02;
-items := how many items per string;
+items := how many items on one string;
 --- --- --- ---